mwtuni/concept-discovery/README.md

 This architecture leverages a combination of image generation, vision-language understanding, and data analysis to facilitate a comprehensive concept discovery process, enabling users to visualize and analyze technologies embedded in generated product images.

-## Jenkins Multimodal Sanity Check
+## Multimodal data integrity verification

 The **jenkins** folder in the GitHub repository contains a multimodal sanity check designed to validate the integration of vision, language, and Retrieval-Augmented Generation (RAG) capabilities in the algorithm